Psychodeath42/classwork_repo/README.md

 29-3-24 wiggle a bit and ambience audio added

 7-4-24 Sphinx riddles added and boards page has been given new stuff, secret meme when solving sphinx. man, river, coffin

+14-4-24 Sphinx and board pages now have tables in them.